vadhri/vadhri.github.io/_posts/2020-09-20-rust-notebook.md

 title: Rust samples collection
 ---

-# Rust notebook

-Hi - In the notebook, are some loosely coupled projects that i made during the course of me learning rust.
+Hi - In the notebook [rust-notebook](https://github.com/vadhri/rust-notebook), are some loosely coupled projects realted to rust programming langauge, that i made during the course of me learning rust.
 I will continue to update anything worth archiving that can help a larger audience.
 List of items are categorized roughly as below.

 ## General
-Rust langauge samples for various concepts.
+Rust language samples for various concepts.

 ## Command line utilities